[Full Guide] How Long To Boil White Rice

 4. Risotto: Risotto is a creamy Italian rice dish that requires a unique boiling technique to achieve its characteristic texture.
 Begin by sautéing diced onions and minced garlic in butter or olive oil in a separate pan.
 In another pot, add the rice and a small amount of boiling water.
 Stir continuously and gradually add hot broth, a ladle at a time, while continuously stirring until the rice becomes tender and creamy.
 The constant stirring releases the starch from the rice, creating a luscious and creamy texture.

-Related: How Long Does It Take To Boil Seven Eggs?
+Related: [Full Guide] How Long To Boil Pigs Feet

 By adapting the boiling technique to suit different culinary preferences, you can create a variety of rice dishes that range from sticky and tender to creamy and flavorful.